ali1995reza/java-graphql-adapter/README.md

 method is limited you can set custom type details for the method.
 If you set custom type you have to set a custom `ValueParser` just for building-schema time.
 In execution time type resolving and building object will be automatic even if you set custom type.

+#### @DefaultValue(`value();` `valueParser() default AutomaticDefaultValuerParser.class;`)

+This annotation will use to set a default value for an argument or input-field.
+You should set a String value.
+There is an argument which help you a custom value parser which convert the `String` value to the argument or input-field type.
+By default, system will use scalar-types coercing and enum-value names and for custom input-types you can use json string values without key double-quotation and single-quotation wrapped String values.

 #### @SkipElement